 Every city we stayed in truly deserves a devoted post of its own.
-There is just so much magic and beauty to each of them!
+There is just so much magic to every one.
 Over the coming weeks, I will be writing more in depth about each destination we visited and sharing all of our favorite places and spaces to explore, relax, eat and drink.
 Until then, here is a peek into our adventure and the many places we saw (and loved).

 Over the course of our honeymoon, we made limoncello in Sorrento, rode a Vespa around the cliffs of the Amalfi Coast, sailed from Positano to Capri, saw the Blue Grotto, hiked the towns of Cinque Terre, went kayaking in Portofino, swam in the calm seas of Santa Margherita, rode trains through the Italian countryside, strolled the streets and gardens of Florence for hours (and I had a full-blown claustrophobia panic attack while climbing to the top of Il Duomo), soaked in the beauty of Siena, enjoyed wine tasting in Tuscany, and marveled at the ancient structures of Rome.